arshidkv12/phpBolt/README.md

-# phpBolt - Best php encoder
+# PHPBolt - Best php encoder

 🌟🌟🌟 Please give a star on GitHub :)  🌟🌟🌟